 Have you ever heard of Christmas roses or Lenten roses?
 These are two common names used for hellebore plants, evergreen perennials and garden favorites.
 Hellebores are often the first plants to flower in spring and can bloom into winter.
 If you are thinking about planting hellebores, you’ll want to know what you are getting into.
 Yes, you may have problems with hellebores, but they will be few and far between.
-And hellebore plant problems can usually be solved with a little attention and care.
+Hellebore plant problems can usually be solved with a little attention and care.
 Read on for information on hellebore pests and diseases and tips on managing hellebore issues.

 Problems with Hellebores